 Why choose the Australian General Practice Training program?

 Start your GP career in safe hands.
-With dedicated supervision, formal education and individualised support, the Australian General Practice Training (AGPT) program is the first-class training program for doctors seeking to specialise as GPs.
+As one of the few GP fellowship pathways with formal supervision, in-practice teaching and individualised support, the Australian General Practice Training (AGPT) program is the first-class training program for doctors seeking to specialise as GPs.

 Safe, supervised and supported